algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0x93
 - Pops: *... stack*, any
 - Pushes: uint64
-- The index of the highest bit in A. If A is a byte-array, it is interpreted as a big-endian unsigned integer
+- The highest set bit in X. If X is a byte-array, it is interpreted as a big-endian unsigned integer. bitlen of 0 is 0, bitlen of 8 is 4
 - LogicSigVersion >= 4

 bitlen interprets arrays as big-endian integers, unlike setbit/getbit